 A text has invalid syntax.
 The error is described by Culprit.
+According to the ISO Standard, Culprit should be an implementation-dependent atom.

 To be done Deal with proper description of the location of the error.
 For short texts, we allow for Type(Text), meaning Text is not a valid Type.
 E.g. syntax_error(number('la')) means that la is not a valid number.